tintulip/tintulip/technologies/README.md

 ## Region

-Currently Control Tower governs London and only London is controlled.
+Currently Control Tower governs and controls London (eu-west-2) and Ireland (eu-west-1).
+London has been set up as the `home region` and cannot be changed without the assistance of AWS Support.
+To enable further regions, we can set up a further landing zone from within the AWS Control Tower management account.
+AWS Control Tower will automate the creation of new landing zones.

 ## Guardrails